 Electrolytes are essential to many basic body functions.
 They play a role in keeping your body hydrated, maintaining cellular homeostasis (balance), as well as conducting nerve impulses and muscle contraction.
 (17) Since electrolytes play so many important roles, it is important to ensure your body gets the electrolytes it needs to function optimally.

-Electrolytes are minerals obtained from the diet that carry an electrical charge.
+Electrolytes are essential minerals obtained from the diet that carry an electrical charge.
 They are absorbed into the body during digestion and present in blood, urine, sweat, and other bodily fluids.
 The minerals that are classified as electrolytes include:

 Electrolytes are important because they are involved in:

-- The balance of your body’s pH level
+- Balance of your body’s pH level

-- The movement of nutrients into cells
+- Movement of nutrients into cells

-- The elimination of waste from cells
+- Elimination of waste from cells

-Electrolytes and their functions
+Electrolytes and Their Functions

 We need each electrolyte in different amounts, and although electrolytes work together synergistically, they each have their own roles.

-Calcium
+1. Calcium

 - Conducting nerve impulses and hormone secretion